 Another important issue to be understood is, who is responsible for fixing what?
 The majority of tenants will be responsible for the maintenance and repairs of fixtures and equipment within their premises, while landlords are usually responsible for structural issues.
 For premises that have their own HVAC systems, tenants may be required to enter into a maintenance contract with a landlord approved HVAC vendor.If certain repairs that are the responsibility of one party are not performed in a timely manner, a lease may provide that the other party can perform repairs at the originally responsible party’s cost.
 By not repairing, a party may be found in breach of the lease as well.
 For various reasons, it is important to assess your obligations of maintenance and repair in a commercial lease.

 In this series of articles, we’ve reviewed important issues that all parties should be aware of prior to entering into a commercial lease.
 Depending on the circumstances of the parties, one or more of these issues may be more important than another.
-While it is impossible to predict what will happen during the term of the lease, it is imperative that prospective landlords and tenants understand their respective rights when entering into a commercial lease.
+While it is impossible for a commercial litigation attorney to predict what will happen during the term of the lease, it is imperative that prospective landlords and tenants understand their respective rights when entering into a commercial lease.

-General Counsel, P.C. – Every Business Needs a General Counsel: Led by Norman Eule, General Counsel’s Business and Tax Practice Group has over 40 years of professional experience in counseling business owners on all aspects of commercial transactions.
-Our attorneys have extensive experience representing a wide range of local, regional, and national companies and business ventures.
-If you have any questions regarding the effect of the new solicitation rules on your company, or any other business law related questions, please contact either Norman L. Eule or Robert Lee.
+General Counsel, P.C. – Every Business Needs a General Counsel: Led by Norman Eule, a commercial litigation attorney at General Counsel’s Business and Tax Practice Group has over 40 years of professional experience in counseling business owners on all aspects of commercial transactions.
+When you choose a commercial litigation attorney at General Counsel, you get an attorney experienced in representing a wide range of local, regional, and national companies and business ventures.
+If you have any questions about retaining a commercial litigation attorney, or questions regarding the effect of the new solicitation rules on your company, or any other business law related questions, please contact either commercial litigation attorney, Norman L. Eule or commercial litigation attorney, Robert Lee.